We know that you have questions, and this page will help you find the answers. Simply click on one of the topics below for more information.

 Scholarships provide financial assistance of up to $40,000 (equivalent to $10,000 per year of study), subject to recipients providing evidence of continued full-time enrolment in an accredited teaching degree.
 Recipients are obligated to teach for a time equivalent to the length of their degree (up to 2 or 4 years).

 Recognition of prior learning may impact the amount of scholarship funding you receive.
-For example, if you complete your undergraduate degree in 3 years, you will receive $30,000 and will be required to teach for 3 years (full-time equivalent) to fulfil your commitment to teach obligation.
+For example, if you complete your undergraduate degree in 3 years, you will receive $30,000 and will be required to teach for 3 years (full-time equivalent) to fulfil your Commitment to Teach obligation.

 I have accelerated my accredited teaching degree and will complete it earlier than anticipated.
 What impact will that have on my scholarship?